top of page

 8. Should I service my transmission?

 Yes, transmission fluid is petroleum based just like engine oil.
 Over time, both will deteriorate and their cooling and lubricating benefits will deteriorate.
 Would you drive 100,000 miles without changing your engine oil?
+Let the pros at Harrell & Beverly take care of your transmission service.

 9. Could I eat off your shop floor?